openandclose/tosixinch/docs/overview.rst

 Actions
 -------

-The script consists of several, independent actions (subcommands).
+The program consists of several, independent actions (subcommands).

 An action is either a ``sequential action`` or a ``single action``.